 Health informatics and health information management programs train students to use, design, and support technology used for patient and medical data.
 Students learn about health technology programs while exploring practices, ethics, and regulations related to patient and medical data.
 Health informatics bachelor’s degrees emphasize healthcare data integrity, protection, and recovery, as well.

-The basic medical training in a medical assistant program prepares students to pursue bachelor’s degrees in nursing.
+The basic medical training in an online medical assistant program prepares students to pursue bachelor’s degrees in nursing.
 With a clear understanding and knowledge of anatomy and physiology, diagnostic theories and practices, treatment processes, and medical terminology, learners can continue to advanced coursework in patient care and nursing practice.